Mapping class groups of manifolds with boundary are of finite type: Homotopy automorphisms

 To compute automorphism groups of morphisms in $\dgLie$, one uses \emph{relative minimal} dg-Lie algebras, as explained in \cite[Section 3, 4]{EspicSaleh}.
 They prove that every morphism $g \colon L \to K$ in $\dgLie^{\fin,>0}$ admits a relative minimal model, given by a commuting diagram

-with top map a minimal model, $V$ a finite-dimensional graded vector space, and bottom differential satisfying some conditions that we do not need to spell out.
-Then there is an isomorphism
+with top map a minimal model, $V$ a finite dimensional graded vector space, and bottom differential satisfying some conditions that we do not need to spell out.
+These are the cofibrant and fibrant objects in the slice model structure obtained from Quillen's model structure, and arguing as in the absolute case there is an isomorphism

 the quotient of the group $\Aut_{M}(N)$ of automorphisms of $N$ as a dg-Lie algebra fixing $M$ pointwise, by the subgroup of such isomorphisms homotopic to the identity rel $M$.
-Once more, $\Aut_{M}(N)$ is isomorphic to the $\bb{Q}$-points of a linear algebraic group \cite[Proposition 4.8]{EspicSaleh}, and under this isomorphic the subgroup of automorphisms homotopic to the identity rel $\rm{id}_{M_L}$ is given by $\bb{Q}$-points of a unipotent closed subgroup \cite[proof of Theorem 4.10]{EspicSaleh}.
+Once more, $\Aut_{M}(N)$ is isomorphic to the $\bb{Q}$-points of a linear algebraic group \cite[Proposition 4.10]{EspicSaleh}, and under this isomorphism the subgroup of automorphisms homotopic to the identity rel $\rm{id}_{M}$ is given by $\bb{Q}$-points of a unipotent closed subgroup \cite[proof of Theorem 4.13]{EspicSaleh}.
 Moreover, the action of this group on the morphism $M \to N$ is by the identity on $M$ and induced by the action of $\Aut(N)$ on $N$; both are algebraic actions.
 One concludes that $\pi_0\,\smash{\hAut_\dgLie^{M/}}(N)$ is given by the $\bb{Q}$-points of a linear algebraic group.

 To see that $\pi_0\,\hAut^{A/}(X)$ is given by the $\bb{Q}$-points of a linear algebraic group for a morphism $f \colon A \to X$ in $\icat{S}^{\fin,>1}_{\ast,\bb{Q}}$, we represent it by a cofibration and choose a minimal model $M \to N$ for $\cal{L}(A) \to \cal{L}(X)$.
 By the above procedure we obtain a pair of isomorphisms of groups